 Improved Streaming Data Pipeline Support:

-#10.
-New Streaming Data Pipelines.
-The main innovation is the capability to create a concept of MATERIALIZED TABLES.
-Now you can ingest streaming data as row sets. [very huge].
-EXPERT IN THIS AREA: Tyler Akidau
+10. New Streaming Data Pipelines.
+The main innovation is the capability to create a concept of materialized tables.
+Now you can ingest streaming data as row sets.
+Expert in this area: Tyler Akidau

 Application Development Disruption with Streamlit and Native Apps: